Three Faculty/Staff Members Honored as Educators of the YearRead More

 - The instructor's name

 - The name of the course

 - The time and place the course meets (ex.
 Econ.
 203 online; History 210, 5:30 P.M. at Hamilton Career Center; English 101, 8:00 A.M. at Wren High School; or English 101 at 5:00 P.M. in Oconee Hall 207)

-- The type/purpose of the assignment-comparison/contrast, summary, research, illustration, article, book report, lab report, process, report, response to reading, summary, analysis, persuasive paragraph, portfolio, etc. Instructors want this information.
+- The type/purpose of the assignment-comparison/contrast, summary, research, illustration, article, book report, lab report, process, report, response to reading, summary, analysis, persuasive paragraph, portfolio, etc.

-- When the paper is due
+- The date the paper is due